dimanikulin/fva/README.md

 * [Multimedia Organizers](FVADocMD/MULTIMEDIAORGANIZERS.md)
 * [User Journey to understand the cadence of FVA SW in use and the interaction with the user](TODO)

-You can download the [Installation packages](https://github.com/dimanikulin/fva/releases) that are published for Linux (x86-64), Mac and Windows (latest versions).
+&nbsp;&nbsp;&nbsp; You can download the [Installation packages](https://github.com/dimanikulin/fva/releases) that are published for Linux (x86-64), Mac and Windows (latest versions).
-Then you just need to install it on environment you would like to have it running on.
+Then you just need to install it in the environment you would like to have it running on.
 TBD - define HARDWARE REQUIREMENTS

 ## User scenarios with links to YouTube